Computation with Large Advice: Proof of Theorem

 \section{Proof of Theorem~\ref{thrm:poly}}

 We firstly prove a relation between constant space Turing machines with polynomial-size advice and polynomial-size $5$-width branching programs.

 \begin{lemma} Constant space Turing machines with polynomial-size advice simulate polynomial-size $5$-width branching programs. \end{lemma} \begin{proof} We prepare an encoding of the branching program on the tape of advice.
 The execution of the branching program is simulated with sequential access to the encoding.
+(The Turing machine does not store the position of the advice tape.
+The tape head of advice moves to only one direction.)
 The encoding for variables of branching programs needs to be careful.
 The encoding for variable $x_i$ consists of one starting symbol and $n$ symbols, the $i$'th of which is marked. \end{proof}

 We prove Theorem~\ref{thrm:poly}.

 \begin{proof}[Proof of Theorem~\ref{thrm:poly}] By Theorem~\ref{thrm:bar} and Lemma~\ref{lem:simu-p}, the theorem holds. \end{proof}